seb-835/opentelemetry/otel-article-1-3.md

           insecure_skip_verify: true
     ...
 ```
-If your endpoint is using an insecure http channel, *insecure* must be set to true, and  *insecure_skip_verify* be omited.
+If your endpoint is using an insecure HTTP channel, *insecure* must be set to true, and  *insecure_skip_verify* be omitted.
-If your endpoint is using an insecure https channel with a self-signed-certificate, *insecure* must be set to false ,and *insecure_skip_verify* to true
+If your endpoint is using an insecure HTTPS channel with a self-signed-certificate, *insecure* must be set to false, and *insecure_skip_verify* to true

-The Extension block allows us to configure the authentication mechanism for the exporter.
+The `extensions` block allows us to configure the authentication mechanism for the exporter.
 ```
   ...
   config : |